Importance of your plan

-Determine the legal requirements for the franchise system.
+Legal Overlay: Determine the legal requirements for the franchise system.

 The franchise system and the franchisor/franchisee relationship is shaped by strategic planning, policies, procedures, ongoing administrative monitoring, and support services designated in the strategic plan.
 The legal agreement between the franchisor and franchisee spells out the relationship and system.